ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 - For adding an extra stage simply repeat the **steps 4 and 5** given in the **azure-pipeline.yml** file and update the following fields:

--  Here, make sure that you create a new variable for each enviroment that you want to create/add in this pipeline. e.g ProdProductName
+-  Here, make sure that you create a new variable for each environment that you want to create/add in this pipeline. e.g ProdProductName
     This should be created in the variables group and also the following snippet should be updated to use the newly created variable.